 West Coast Beaches

-Mullins Beach is one of the most popular beaches on the west coast of Barbados.
+Mullins Beach is one of the most popular beaches on the west.

-I’ve found it being less crowded compared to the beaches in the South and closer to Bridgetown.
+I’ve found it to be less crowded compared to the ones in the south and closer to the capital.

 Mullins Bay beach in Barbados